 Is the touchscreen of your iPhone not working or unresponsive?
 If yes, we will work it out and fix it.
 However, before we dig in, it is essential to know why this happens.
 So, whether you want to fix the frozen screen of your iPhone you can quickly head over to the specific section and start troubleshooting the ill-functioning screen.
 Let’s get going!

 Why the iPhone Touch Screen Stops Working?

 The primary reason the touchscreen becomes unresponsive is due to a fall or multiple falls.
 If this is the case, there is little you can do as it becomes a hardware challenge and not something that can be addressed by simple tricks and how-tos.

-So, if you dropped your iPhone and screen stops working, most likely, you will have to visit an Apple Store or an authorized third party shop.
+So, if you dropped your iPhone and the screen stops working, most likely, you will have to visit an Apple Store or an authorized third-party shop.
 But there are instances where the screen becomes unresponsive only when you are inside a particular app.

 If your iPhone screen refuses to input touch and stops working when you are inside a particular app, then most likely, it is the app’s fault.
 To fix this, you may go to the homescreen and try restarting your iPhone.

 In case that does not help, uninstall the app in question, and reinstall it.
 If this too does not help, you may try switching off Wi-Fi or Mobile data and try to use that app.
 This is okay for apps that do not require the internet, but if the app giving screen troubles needs the internet, then the only hopeful step is to contact the developer, explain them the problem, and request them to address it.